Pet Obesity on the Rise

 1. Measure Meals:

 As a human, when losing weight, it’s a smart idea to keep a journal of when and how much you eat.
 Since our pets haven’t yet learned how to write, you’ll have to do that for him/her!
 Keeping track of what kind and how much kibble, as well as the time it was given are all important aspects of maintaining the amount of food your pet receives.
+I also recommend watching the suggested serving size on the bag.
+It’s likely that you can decrease the amount given to fit your dog’s dietary needs and lifestyle.

 2. Establish a Schedule: